Airsoft is now here, bring your own equipment or try one of our rentals from our shop.

 Airsoft games are played with an AEG (Automatic-Electric Guns) and are battery powered and use a 6mm plastic bio-degradable BB.
 The Airsoft games are more MilSim (Military Simulation) style and unlike paintball they use the honor system to call your hits.
 Airsoft games are sometimes quick pace and lots of action or more tactical and resemble military or police style operations that take team work and communication.

-- The velocity limits for the field are 400fps with .20 bb's for regular AEG's and 500fps for snipers with .20's with a minimum engage range of 100 ft.
+The velocity limits for the field are 400fps with .20 bb's for regular AEG's and 500fps for snipers with .20's with a minimum engage range of 100 ft.
 Rate of fire is 25.

 This set of rules is not a comprehensive list of safety rules and guidelines for the use and ownership of Airsoft guns.
 This list is intended to assist the Airsoft Owner and User in understanding the responsibility that is a fundamental part of owning one of these products.
 There is no substitute for common sense and discretion when utilizing one of these products.

 - Always point your airsoft gun in a safe direction.

 - Always keep your finger off the trigger until you are ready to shoot.